confluentinc/examples/ccloud-monitoring/docs/general-use-cases/fail-to-create-partition.rst

 Failing to create a new partition
 *********************************

-It's possible you won't be able to create a partition because you have reached a one of Confluent Clouds partition limits.
+It's possible you won't be able to create a partition because you have reached a one of |ccloud|'s partition limits.
 Follow the instructions below to check if your cluster is getting close to its partition limits.

 #.
 Open `Grafana <localhost:3000>`__ and use the username ``admin`` and password ``password`` to login.

 #.
-Navigate to the ``Confluent Cloud`` dashboard.
+Navigate to the ``|ccloud|`` dashboard.

 #.
 Check the ``Partition Count`` panel.
 If this panel is yellow, you have used 80% of your allowed partitions; if it's red, you have used 90%.